 Public policy concepts and rules of federal income tax for all taxpayers.
 Individual tax returns and use of tax software.
-Prerequisite: previous course work in financial accounting or permission of director.
+Prerequisite: ACC 326.

 ACC 361 Accounting Technology (3)

 Use and understanding of a computerized accounting package and other software for accounting applications.
 Prerequisite: ACC 326, 336, 346.